3N4N/luzarsblog/_posts/2020-07-04-midsommar-and-emotional-dependency.md

 Dani is emotionally unstable.
 She is on prescription medicine for her anxiety and possibly has undiagnosed bipolar disorder.
-Her bipolar sister depends on her for support, but Dani doesn't have anyone to talk to about her own problems other than her therapist.
-When she tries to lean on her emotionally distant boyfriend, Christian, for support, she feels compelled to close off rather than share her problems.
+Her bipolar sister depends on her for support, but Dani doesn't have anyone to talk to about her own problems.
+When she tries to lean on her emotionally distant boyfriend, Christian, for support, she feels compelled to close off rather than share her problems (which is shown in the scenes where she goes off to be alone when the need to cry and grieve overwhelms her).
 This lack of emotional confidants is what propels the movie forward until she finds an unlikely family (did I say family?
 I meant "cult") who promises to share not only in her grief and sorrows but also in her pain and sufferings.

-At the beginning of the movie, when Dani calls Christian to talk about her sister's suicidal email, he criticizes her on worrying too much for others.
-Dani, while talking to her therapist, admits to feeling like emotional baggage in the relationship.
-So, she tries to push her sorrows and sufferings inward instead of sharing them with Christian, which is shown in the scenes where she goes off to be alone when the need to cry and grieve overwhelms her.

-Dani goes on a trip to Hälsingland with Christian and his friends.
-Reaching there, they come upon a cult based on the idea that each member shares in the grief and glee of every other member, which is shown in a couple of scenes: as the old man lies dying after jumping off a cliff, his legs broken, the mass gathered starts shrieking and screaming as if they were the ones in pain; the old women dance and sway as the newly matured girl gets deflowered; the young women hold Dani and cry with her as she lets out all the grief she was keeping caged inside her.
+On a trip to Hälsingland with Christian and his friends, Dani comes upon a cult founded upon the lifestyle that each of its members share in the grief and glee of every other member, which is shown in a couple of scenes: as the old man lies dying after jumping off a cliff, his legs broken, the mass gathered starts shrieking and screaming as if they were the ones in pain; the old women dance and sway as the newly matured girl gets deflowered; the young women hold Dani and cry with her as she lets out all the grief she was keeping caged inside her.

 Along with the anxiety and grief over losing her family, Dani harbors abandonment issues.
 When her therapist says Christian should support her when she needs him to, Dani replies saying she does not want to lean too much on him lest he decide to break up with her.
-This fear bubbles up when, after telling Christian about Simon leaving Connie behind, the only response she gets from Christian is: "That sucks!"
+This fear bubbles up when, after telling Christian about Simon leaving Connie behind, the only response she gets from Christian is: "That sucks."
-This incident causes her to start having nightmares about Christian and his friends leaving Hälsingland without her.
+This incident causes her nightmares about Christian and his friends leaving Hälsingland without her.

 Midsommar does a great job of gradually revealing the characters of Dani and Christian as their relationship breaks off one painful chip